csci338/fall2023/pages/_assignments/lab05.md

 * Return appropriate error responses with clear error messages for invalid requests.
 * Provide interactive API documentation using FastAPI's built-in Swagger UI or ReDoc.
 The documentation should include details of all endpoints, request/response formats, and example requests and responses.

+#### 4. Testing
+* Write unit tests to ensure the functionality and correctness of your API endpoints.

-#### 4. Bonus (Optional):
+#### 5. Bonus (Optional)
 * Add features like task priority, due dates, and status (e.g., "completed" or "in progress") to the task model.
 * Implement query parameters to filter tasks based on their status, priority, or other attributes.

-#### 5. Testing
-* Write unit tests to ensure the functionality and correctness of your API endpoints.

 ## 5. What to Turn In
-TBD
+Please create a pull request with all of your `lab05` files.